Kioxia introduces high-IOPS SSDs and long-term flash strategies for emerging AI and enterprise storage demands

 Sign up to the TechRadar Pro newsletter to get all the top news, opinion, features and guidance your business needs to succeed!

+The company’s recent focus has been on two SSD families: the CM9 series, which emphasizes high-performance for AI applications, and the LC9 series, which targets large capacity and currently offers up to 122TB capacity.

-Behind these products is the 8th generation BiCS FLASH, which introduces CBA tech to boost performance and efficiency.
+Both products are based on Kioxia’s 8th generation BiCS FLASH, which introduced CBA and supports energy-efficient, high-throughput workloads.

-Kioxia is also preparing future flash memory generations using two methods.
-The first will add more layers for capacity, while the second blends new CMOS designs with older cell structures to keep investment costs in check.
+Kioxia also revealed a high-IOPS SSD that it has developed using its XL-Flash SLC technology.
+This SSD is expected to exceed 10 million IOPS and sample in the second half of 2026.

 You might also like

-- These are the largest HDDs and SSDs on the market at the moment
+- And these are the largest HDDs and SSDs on the market at the moment

 - Another tech publisher has broken the Pi calculation world record